 For Quebec, an employee who uses an automobile made available by his employer must remit to him, before January 10 of the following year (or ten days after the end of the period the automobile was made available to the employee),a copy of the logbook for the year.

-This logbook must indicate, on a daily basis, the number of kilometrestravelled in the course of the individual’s office or employment.
-Therefore, the employee must specify the point of departure and the destination where he is travelling for business purposes and the number of kilometres.
+This logbook must indicate, on a daily basis, the number of kilometers travelled in the course of the individual’s office or employment.
+Therefore, the employee must specify the point of departure and the destination where he is travelling for business purposes and the number of kilometers.

 Note that the distance travelled between home and the employer’s office is considered to be personal use.